vicky2005-21/Gaming-App/readme.md

 markdown
-# GameingHub
+# GamingHub

-Welcome to GameingHub, a gaming platform created by Vignesh Chowdary A V.
+Welcome to GamengHub, a gaming platform created by Vignesh Chowdary A V.

 ## Installation

-Get started with GameingHub on your mobile device by following these simple steps:
+Get started with GamingHub on your mobile device by following these simple steps:

 ### 1. Clone the Repository

-First, clone the GameingHub repository from our [GitHub Repository](https://github.com/vicky2005-21/Gaming-App.git).
+First, clone the GamingHub repository from our [GitHub Repository](https://github.com/vicky2005-21/Gaming-App.git).
 Use the following command:

 ```bash
 git clone https://github.com/vicky2005-21/Gaming-App.git